katsaGeorge/noteApp/README.md

 # noteApp
 A simple application for notes.

+- In this First commit we have the Back-end with node.js and a MongoDB database.